Nikon D300S vs Olympus E-5

-Both the D300S and the E-5 have been discontinued, but can regularly be found used on eBay.
+Both the D300S and the E-5 have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Olympus E-5 Manual.
+Further information on the features and operation of the D300S and E-5 can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Olympus E-5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D300S or the Olympus E-5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.